Anne of Green Gables

 Is it any good?

 Gorgeous to look at and brimming with simple truths about love, friendship, and family, ANNE OF GREEN GABLES has been adapted several times, but this version stands out as the one young viewers will remember.
 Beautifully adapted and dramatized, this evocation of turn-of-the-century rustic Canada is peopled with finely drawn characters whose personal stories captivate viewers.
-Follows is a delightful Anne, plain on the surface but lit by an inner fire.
+"Bosom friend" Diana Barry is played earnestly by Schuyler Grant, and Jonathan Crombie is a fan favorite as Anne's tormentor-turned-friend Gilbert Blythe.
+Follows herself is a delightful Anne, plain on the surface but lit by an inner fire.
 She's hilariously outspoken and strong-willed.

 Dewhurst and Farnsworth embody the proud and isolated sister and brother who come to love Anne.
-Farnsworth, in particular, gives a subtle, poignant performance -- the scene in which he first meets Anne is priceless.
+Farnsworth, in particular, gives a subtle, poignant performance -- the scene in which Matthew first meets Anne is priceless.
 His silent reactions as she chatters incessantly tell more about the man than any speech could.
 Anne serves as a terrific role model, and her story is told with humor and a refreshing lack of sentimentality.
+(Her story continues in Anne of Green Gables: The Sequel.)

 Families can talk about...